mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].
 Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".
 Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
 In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.

 Tedre and Denning's [-@tedre_long_2016] review of CT cautions against a too narrow definition of CT that highlights formal abstractions as represented by Wing's take on CT [-@wing_computational_2008].
 This is not to argue that Wing's approach to CT is without technical merit [@lodi_computational_2021], rather that its adoption by educational bodies like CAS in the UK and similar bodies internationally has risks.
 The inclusion of formal CT frameworks in curriculum and formal testing has provoked mechanistic teaching of decontextualised concepts via formal teaching methods to the detriment of hands-on exploration and creation of personally meaningful projects [@resnick_coding_2020].

+#### Fluency and agency as relevant learner outcomes - THOUGHT NEEDED WHAT GOES WHERE

+Computational Fluency, as a concept while not explicitly included in the reviews of CGD&P is inherently valued as personal expression and participation within a community.

+Related is the idea of collaborative agency, drawing on the work of S and B, advanced by Kafai and Burke [-@kafai_connected_2017] to communicate the value of shared crated projects specifically,  "learners’ efforts for searching out, organizing and distributing responsibilities in collaborations with others as they create collaborative artifacts"

 <!--
 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, -->